Anath Bondhu Panja: Death

 Anathbandhu was killed instantly by the body guard of the District Magistrate on 2 September 1933.

 Legacy

 A school near his village is named after him as Harirhat Anath Smriti Girls' High School.
 A statue of Panja was founded near Midnapore Collegiate School.
+He recently featured on the news, when the Vidyasagar University, in a question paper of history, controversially referred to the members of the Bengal Volunteers, including Anath Bondhu as "terrorists" for their role in the assassinations of the District magistrates of Midnapore district, which resulted in a huge backlash.